kelvinrono/Birthday/README.md

 ### Setup
 To access this project on your local files, you can clone it using these steps
 1. Open your terminal
-1. Use this command to clone `$ git clone https://github.com/kelvinrono/Landing-page
+2. Use this command to clone `$ git clone https://github.com/kelvinrono/Landing-page
-1. This will clone the repositoty into your local folder
+3. This will clone the repositoty into your local folder
-1. __Enjoy :)__
+4. __Enjoy :)__
 ### Technologies Used
 1. HTML
-1. CSS
+2. CSS
+3. Javascript
-1. Git
+4. Git
 ### Live Site
 View [live]https://kelvinrono.github.io/Landing-page/
 ### Licence